 INTRODUCTION

 The litchi seed/fruit borer, Conopomorpha sinensis Bradley (Lepidoptera: Gracilariidae), a significant pest of litchi (Litchi chinensis), is known to cause substantial damage to litchi crops in Tropical and Subtropical regions (Srivastava et al., 2018).
 Larvae of this pest burrow into the fruit, feeding on the seed and causing premature fruit drop, quality degradation, and reduced marketability, leading to considerable yield loss (Ravi et al., 2003; Srivastava and Choudhary, 2022).
-If timely control measures are not taken against this pest, there may be 100% fruit loss in litchi, leading to significant economic losses for litchi growers (Srivastava and Choudhary, 2022).
+If timely control measures are not taken, there may be 100 per cent fruit loss in litchi and this lead to significant economic losses for litchi growers (Srivastava and Choudhary, 2022).
 In many areas, the litchi fruit borer has become a major limiting factor for successful litchi production, with severe economic consequences for farmers (Haq et al., 2017).
-Considering the economic importance of C. sinensis on litchi fruits, the development of an efficient management programme has become necessary.
+Considering the damage potential and economic importance of C. sinensis on litchi fruits, the development of an efficient management programme has become necessary.
 Control of this pest is primarily achieved through chemical insecticides, which have been widely used due to their quick action and ease of application.
 However, reliance on chemical pesticides has raised concerns about developing pesticide resistance, environmental pollution, and adverse effects on non-target organisms, including beneficial insects and pollinators (Siddiqui et al., 2016).
-Among the tested insecticides chlorantraniliprole (18.5% w/w SC) and Flubendiamide (39.35% m/m SC) each were found to be most efficient against C. Sinensisand the spraying was done at fruit pea stage at 10-day intervals (Upadhyay et al., 2000).
-Hwang and Hung (1993) noted that bagging litchi effectively protects the fruits from C. sinensis without impacting their growth.
+Among different insecticides tested by Upadhyay et al., 2000, Chlorantraniliprole 18.5% w/w SC and Flubendiamide (39.35% m/m SC) were found to be most efficient against C. Sinensis at pea sized stage of the fruit when sprayed at 10-day interval.
+Hwang and Hung (1993) noted that bagging litchi fruit effectively protects from C. sinensis without impacting their growth.
 The growing awareness of these issues has highlighted the need for more sustainable pest management strategies that balance efficacy with environmental safety.In addition to traditional chemical insecticides, newer biopesticides, such as those derived from plant extracts or microbial agents, are gaining attention for their potential to provide effective pest control with fewer environmental risks (Ali et al., 2019).
 The effectiveness of newer insecticide molecules must be evaluated in terms of pest mortality and their impact on fruit quality and the ecosystem's overall health.

 Information on effective and eco-friendly insecticides that can be used against litchi seed borer, C. sinensis is very important.
 Thus, the present study evaluated the effectiveness of various insecticides, including chemical and biopesticides, in managing litchi seed borer, C. sinensis in litchi.